 COVID-19 Vaccine Information for Adults

-Broadlawns Pharmacy is offering Booster Pfizer and Moderna COVID-19 Vaccines for eligible patients 18 years or older.
-Pfizer COVID-19 booster vaccines are available on a walk-in bases.
-Moderna boosters are available ONLY with a scheduled appointment, subject to availability.
+Broadlawns Pharmacy is offering Comirnaty Pfizer and Spikevax Moderna COVID-19 Vaccines for eligible patients 18 years or older.
+All COVID-19 booster vaccines are available on a walk-in basis.
 Broadlawns Pharmacy is open Monday through Friday, 8am to 8pm, and Saturday, 8am to 4pm.
-Schedule online to reduce your wait time or call (515) 282-2378.
+To speak to a pharmacy staff member, call (515) 282-2378.

-Pfizer Adult Dose Fact Sheet Moderna Adult Dose Fact Sheet
+Pfizer COVID-19 Vaccine Fact Sheet Moderna COVID-19 Vaccine Fact Sheet

 Frequently Asked Questions